AIBappa/tileserver-gl_inst/README.md

 Tileserver-GL with RAM-disk Ansible setup

 This repository contains an Ansible role and supporting scripts to run a tileserver-gl instance with MBTiles mounted in RAM (tmpfs) for speed, while keeping a persistent copy on disk.
+The role now deploys Tileserver-GL via Docker by default to avoid native dependency churn; switch back to the historical npm-based install by setting `tileserver_deploy_method=native`.

 Files you will find here
 - ansible/playbook.yml: top-level playbook that runs the tileserver role